markb139/pico_logic/README.md

 ## Pico W support
 The vxitmc build is designed to work with the Pico W and an external EEPROM connected via I2C.
 The EEPROM is used for storing Wifi credntials.

+## Python support
+The module will respond over WiFi using the VXI-11 protocol.
+There is an exmaple in the python subdirectory